common-workflow-language/cwl-website/README.md

 and send a pull request!

-Besides the web interface for the mailing list, one can also join by sending a blank email to common-workflow-language+subscribe@googlegroups.com and replying to the automated message.
+Besides the web interface for the mailing list, one can also join by sending a blank email to
+<a href="mailto:common-workflow-language+subscribe@googlegroups.com">common-workflow-language+subscribe@googlegroups.com</a>
+and replying to the automated response.

 ### Code of Conduct